 Leak detection can be both a preventative maintenance technique for your home, and a diagnostic tool.
 Think of your home as an ecosystem.
 When one part of the system suffers damage, further problems spread in a chain reaction.

 Consider this scenario for example.
 A leaking hot water pipe drips water into a basement wall.
 This damp wall cavity begins to grow dangerous mold.
 The leak also decreases your water pressure.
 This then prevents your showers and sinks from functioning correctly.
 The now lower water pressure means that debris is more likely to sit in the pipes because of insufficient water volume during drainage.
 This could create serious clogs and backups.

 In another instance, a leaky sewer pipe in your yard may be the product of a crack.
 Left un-repaired, roots seeking nutrients will grow into the pipe.
 These roots increase the size of the crack and choke down the capacity of your drain pipe.
 This in turn can create a sewer backup and flood your basement with sewage.

 While these examples are unfortunate, they are not uncommon.
 The systems in your home work together, and are meant to function harmoniously.
 Having a leak detection service performed has benefits such as:

 - Mold prevention

 - High water bill prevention

 Overall it is often more cost-effective to fix a leak than pay to repair the damage it causes.
 You can’t schedule an emergency, but you can schedule preventing one.

 How often should leak detection be done?

 However, for some, this level of service does not make sense for their budgets or schedules.
-It is true that the piping in your house is generally very durable and can can exist relatively problem free for many years.
-Leak detection then, should be done as soon as you suspect a problem.
+It is true that the piping in your house is generally very durable and can exist relatively problem-free for many years.
+Leak detection then should be done as soon as you suspect a problem.